tanthegamer/comptonconf/README.md

-# comptonconf
+# compton.conf
-Compton configuration for tear fix
+Compton configuration for tear fix, also includes fading and shadows.